djspinmonkey/djspinmonkey.github.io/_drafts/ignite-placement-and-followup.md

 ## After Placement

 At the end of the onboarding phase, we officially placed the Associate Software Engineer on their new long term team!
-But the work was not done yet.
+They were now ready to continue with their career in the company, but our work in the program was not done yet.

 ### Handoff